 Install the image onto the USB Drive

 Download and install Etcher from the link provided under the Requirements section.
 There are plenty of other tools available that do the same job, i.e. installing an image to a flash drive.
 However, Etcher is cross-platform so no matter if you use Linux, Mac, or Windows, we can easily show you how to use it.
-Not that you’ll need to be shown how to use Etcher by the way which is another reason to use it.
+Not that you’ll need to be shown how to use Etcher which is another reason to use it.
 Etcher is as simple as flashing an image to a USB Drive.
-When you run it, just click on the Select image button and then select the extracted Chromium OS image.
+When you run it, click the Select Image button and select the extracted Chromium OS image.

 Enter boot options on your computer